upjs/facile-validator/README.md

 <input data-rules="max:5" />
 ```

-_Only strings with the length of 5 or less will be accepted._
+_Only strings with the length of 5 or less are accepted._

 ---